philipdaubmeier/GraphIoT/src/NetatmoClient/README.md

 ## Platform Support

-CompactTimeSeries is compiled for .NET Core 3.1.
+CompactTimeSeries is targeted for .NET Standard 2.1 or higher.

 ## License

 The MIT License (MIT)

-Copyright (c) 2019 Philip Daubmeier
+Copyright (c) 2019-2020 Philip Daubmeier

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal